bnicholson/QuizzingBoxPadsSpec/README.md

 ## How is QuizMachine Implemented

 QuizMachine as of version 6 is implemented in C++ (Std v20) using SQLite 3.40 as the underlying database, and wxWidgets3.2.4 for the UI and various other functions.
+I've included the actual code to the SeatInterface class and to the JumpReport class.
+Note:  It will not compile because it's dependent upon classes not included in this specificiation but you should be able to see a few of the tasks needed internally by reviewing the code.  configData for instance is an instance of a class that reads from the QuizMachine.ini file.
+Notice the oldbits variable.
+That variable contains a bit for each seat starting with bit 0 (low bit) being the status of the first seat (Quzzer #1) on the Red set.
+When the interface box reports a changed status for all the seats (it always does that) that status is compared with oldbits to decide what JumpReports should be sent to the UI GUI.
+One JumpReport is sent for each seat that changed.
+Note: The original LPTInterface had a condition where it was possible for multiple seats to be reported simultaneously.
+Now with interrupt driven devices that never has happened.
+We spent months with a three sets of seats connected to a capturing sixteen channel oscilloscope looking for the differences between jumps.
+The minimum time between jumps seen during that testing was three microseconds.
+However that was very rare.
+Commonly jumps could be seen with a difference in the ten microsecond range.

 ## Current Implementations